machaao/telegram-ai-chatbot-sample/README.md

 ## Generate a RapidAPI key
-1. Create your AI character via https://portal.messengerx.io
-2. Get a [MessengerX API](https://rapidapi.com/buildgpt-labs-buildgpt-labs-default/api/messengerx-io) Rapid API key
+1. Sign up for a Free [MessengerX.io](https://rapidapi.com/buildgpt-labs-buildgpt-labs-default/api/messengerx-io) Rapid API key
 ![figure](Assets/RapidAPI.png)
-3. Follow the steps below to launch your character on Telegram
+2. Follow the steps below to launch a public character on Telegram

 ## Create a Telegram Bot
 1. Go to [Telegram apps](https://my.telegram.org/apps) and create an app